 Weight is a pretty important measure not only to dieters the world over but also to the scientists and egg heads who design things like space shuttles and boats - the opposite end of the spectrum, but it's all about perspective.

 But how can weight vary whilst mass has to remain constant?
 It's fairly simple: weight is a variable i.e. it can change based on the amount of gravitational pull an object exerts on a body.
 Scientists have defined weight using this equation:

 Formula: Weight (W) = Mass (M) multiplied by gravitational acceleration (g).
 (W = mg)

-Here are some key points about weight:
+Some key points about weight